 Chances are, your fireplace was built with a damper plate just above the firebox, which must be opened before you light a fire in your fireplace.
 The purpose of the damper is to prevent the heat and conditioned air in your home from exiting through the chimney when the fireplace is not in use.
-It’s also designed to keep all that cold or hot (depending on the season) outside air from coming in and making your home uncomfortable.
+It’s also designed to keep all that cold or hot outside air (depending on the season) from coming in and making your home uncomfortable.

 Unfortunately, due to the location of the damper — quite literally in the line of fire — the plate and frame tend to warp from the heat over time or deteriorate as a result of creosote buildup.

 Another common problem with these throat dampers is that they can rust as a result of rain coming down through the chimney, a chimney leak, or condensation and moisture from the fire.
+When this happens:

 - You may find it difficult or even impossible to open or close your damper

 - You may notice that the damper no longer keeps outside air out

 - You may see a rise in energy bills because the damper is allowing heat and conditioned air to escape up through the chimney

 Unfortunately, these dampers have always had a disadvantage because they provide a metal-on-metal seal, which is far from perfect.
 Even when a throat damper is in perfect condition, it still leaks heat and conditioned air up the flue.
 But if your damper is nonfunctional, damaged, or you’re simply tired of wasting heat and feeling cold or hot outside air coming in through your fireplace, even when the damper is closed, we’ve got the perfect solution: a chimney top-damper.